 The book begins with a discussion of visual literacy and its importance.
+This is fundamental to nude model photography composition.
 Next are the abstract elements of composition, such as lines, colors, value, mass, depth, illusion, time, and motion.
 A section on design principles instructs in the assembly of these elements.
 Visual pathways, including cyclical, triangular, and others, are explained.
 Methods of design such as the rule of thirds, the golden mean, diagonal method, armatures, and forty-five degrees are all described and illustrated.
-The design instruction is rounded out with a discussion of commonalities and pitfalls in the design methods.
+The design instruction is rounded out with a discussion of commonalities, merits, and pitfalls in the design methods.

 The various camera techniques range from controlling framing, focus, and lighting.
 There is information about high-key, low-key, and minor-key lighting, complete with histograms and diagrams that show where the lights are set up.
 The section on post-processing mentions the importance of vignettes, contrast, monochrome (black and white) images, color mapping, the zone system, isolating images, and making composites (montages).
 The book includes 150 examples of nude poses (in addition to the numerous other samples) grouped into sections, such as standing, furniture, and props.